-Jennifer discussed how to generate a work breakdown structure (WBS) and its purpose in helping you manage a project.
-She noted that the industry-standard definition of a work breakdown schedule is a “deliverable-oriented hierarchical decomposition that offers digestible tasks for team members to meet the project’s objectives and create required deliverables.”
+The industry-standard definition of a work breakdown structure is a “deliverable-oriented hierarchical decomposition that offers digestible tasks for team members to meet the project’s objectives and create the required deliverables.”

 That’s a mouthful.